 speaker

 Frank Watanabe

-at the clinical profile of those non-soros, right?
-You know, remember back when the TCI launched in 2020, sorry, in 2000, excuse me, you know, those two products rapidly ramped up to $600 million in annual sales in their fourth year the market.
-And then they got the box warning, which has been and continues to be a major impediment to the use of TCI's, especially in children with atopic dermatitis.
-You know, those drugs also do have some local tolerability issues and they're twice a day.
-And then, you know, you had Eukressa come out in 2017, as I recall, clearly not an optimal non-steroidal that has ever been very successful, particularly because of the local tolerability, but also fairly limited efficacy and an ointment and it's twice a day.
+I think you have to look at the clinical profile of those non-steroids.
+Remember back when the TCIs launched in 2020, sorry, in 2000, excuse me, Those two products rapidly ramped up to $600 million in annual sales in their fourth year on the market, and then they got the box warning, which has been and continues to be a major impediment to the use of TCIs, especially in children with atopic dermatitis.
+Those drugs also do have some local tolerability issues, and they're twice a day.
+And then, you know, you had Eucrisa come out in 2017, as I recall, clearly not an optimal non-steroidal that has never been very successful, particularly because of the local tolerability, but also fairly limited efficacy and an ointment, and it's twice a day.
 So that wasn't a great option either.
-So it really wasn't until the emergence of Opsalura and then Zareve and Pinerov that doctors had, you know, really reasonable non-steroidal options that could compete with topical steroids.
-And I think that's why you've seen this growth from, as I said, about 1% prior to the emergence of the newer advanced topical therapies to 7% in about four years.
+So it really wasn't until the emergence of Opsalura and then Zareve and Depenirof that doctors had you know, really reasonable non-steroidal options that could compete with topical steroids.
+And I think that's why you've seen this growth from, as I said, about 1% prior to the emergence of the newer advanced topical therapies to 7% in, you know, about four years.
 So really, I think it's all being driven by the clinical profile.
-And, you know, prior to the emergence of these new advanced topical therapies, you know, the only option that doctors really had that were good drugs were topical steroids.
-They're the only things that really worked.
+And, you know, prior to the emergence of these new advanced topical therapies, You know, the only option that doctors really had that were good drugs were topic steroids.
+Those are the only things that really worked.
 So.
 Okay.
 Thank you.

+speaker